Michael Pollan

 For citing this website as a source: ProgressiveForumHouston.org

-Thanks to Michael Pollan for permission to post the event Q&A video on our website which we've edited into segments.
+Thanks to Michael Pollan for permission to post the event Q&A on our website for his 2011 appearance and the entire program for his 2023 appearance.
 We welcome visitors to share this exciting educational material.
-However to ensure appropriate context, our video segments can only be viewed on this page.
+However, to ensure appropriate context, our video segments can only be viewed on this page.
 The convenient share buttons will enable you to share this entire page.